2005 New Zealand general election: Background

 The governing Labour Party retained office at 2002 election.
 However, its junior coalition partner, the Alliance, lost most of its support after internal conflict and disagreement and failed to win parliamentary representation.
 Labour formed a coalition with the new Progressive Coalition, formed by former Alliance leader Jim Anderton.
 The Labour-Progressive coalition then obtained an agreement of support ("confidence and supply") from United Future, enabling it to form a stable minority government.
-The National Party, Labour's main opponents, suffered a major defeat, winning only 21% of the vote (22.5% of the seats).
+The National Party, Labour's main opponents, suffered a major defeat, winning only 21% of the vote (22.5% of the seats), its weakest showing in an election.

-The collapse of National's vote led ultimately to the replacement of its Parliamentary party leader Bill English with parliamentary newcomer Don Brash on 28 October 2003.
+The collapse of National's vote led ultimately to the replacement of its Parliamentary party leader Bill English with parliamentary newcomer Don Brash, the former governor of the Reserve Bank of New Zealand, on 28 October 2003.
 Brash began an aggressive campaign against the Labour-dominated government.
 A major boost to this campaign came with his "Orewa speech" (27 January 2004), in which he attacked the Labour-dominated government for giving "special treatment" to the Māori population, particularly over the foreshore and seabed controversy.
 This resulted in a surge of support for the National Party, although most polls indicated that this subsequently subsided.
 National also announced it would not stand candidates in the Māori electorates, with some smaller parties following suit.

 The foreshore-and-seabed controversy also resulted in the establishment of the Māori Party in July 2004.
 The Māori Party hoped to break Labour's traditional (and then current) dominance in the Māori electorates, just as New Zealand First had done in the 1996 election.

 A large number of so-called "minor" parties also contested the election.
 These included Destiny New Zealand (the political branch of the Destiny Church) and the Direct Democracy Party.

 Polls

 A series of opinion polls published in June 2005 indicated that the National Party had moved ahead of Labour for the first time since June 2004.
 Commentators speculated that a prominent billboard campaign may have contributed to this.
 Some said the National Party had peaked too early.
 The polls released throughout July showed once more an upward trend for Labour, with Labour polling about 6% above National.
 The release by the National Party of a series of tax-reform proposals in August 2005 appeared to correlate with an increase in its ratings in the polls.

 Direct comparisons between the following polls have no statistical validity:

 No single political event can explain the significant differences between most of these polls over the period between them.
 They show either volatility in the electorate and/or flaws in the methods of polling.
-In the later polls, the issue of National's knowledge of a series of pamphlets (distributed by members of the Exclusive Brethren and attacking the Green and Labour parties) appeared not to have reduced National Party support.
+In the later polls, the issue of National's knowledge of a series of pamphlets (distributed by members of the Plymouth Brethren Christian Church and attacking the Green and Labour parties) appeared not to have reduced National Party support.